 If you are a Mid Suffolk tenant: Lloyds Bank PLC, Sort Code: 30-99-85, Account number: 00708698

-If for some reason you can't pay your rent on time, let us know as soon as possible that your payment is going to be late.
+If you can't pay your rent, let us know as soon as possible.

 If you're finding it difficult to pay your rent, or if you're experiencing money problems, please contact us.